brandendupont-mcw/second-cms/src/documentation-pages/filing_charging.md

 In Colorado, misdemeanor (including traffic cases) and petty offenses/infractions are filed directly with the court by law enforcement.
 Felony cases are first reviewed by the District Attorney's (DA) Office before filing.
 After reviewing and accepting a felony case, prosecutors decide what type of charges to issue.
 This section presents data on all cases for which a law enforcement agency has filed the case (misdemeanors or petty offenses/infractions) or for which the DA’s Office has decided to accept the referral and file the charges (felonies).

 **Why is this important?** To support community safety, we want to be able to maximize limited resources by focusing on serious crime while minimizing unnecessary punitiveness.
-Understanding the number and types of cases filed in the Office helps to ensure we use those resources efficiently, effectively, and fairly.
+Understanding the number and types of cases filed in the Office helps to ensure we use resources efficiently, effectively, and fairly.

 <br>